-Psy 503 Assessment I (majors only) 3 credits Psv 513 Assessment II (majors only) 3 credits

-Understanding of psychopathology and of the person's livedworld also including diagnostic categories and some assessment processes.
+Psy 503 Assessment I (majors only) 3 credits Psy 513 Assessment II (majors only) 3 credits Understanding of psychopathology and of the person's livedworld also including diagnostic categories and some assessment world also including diagnostic categories and some assessment processes.

-- Psy 505 Seminar on Desperate Styles 3 credits Pathological modes of existence, (e.g., schizophrenia, or depression, and mania), selected each time the course is taught.
+Psy 505 Seminar on Desperate Styles 3 credits

+Pathological modes of existence, (e.g., schizophrenia, or depression, and mania), selected each time the course is taught.
 Metapsychological questions, theoretical descriptions of etiology, phenomenological reflection on empirical data, qualitative experiential descriptions as well as typical therapeutic approaches to the selected pathology.
 May be repeated for a total of six credits.
-Permission of instructor. - Psy 511 Growing Up In Families 3 credits Development of the person as situated within the delicate balance between familial heritage and individual freedom.
+Permission of instructor.

+Psy 511 Growing Up In Families 3 credits

+Development of the person as situated within the delicate balance between familial heritage and individual freedom.
 Phenomenological reflection on autobiographical data, a model for family studies, on "good family life," and on pathogenic families.
 Permission of instructor.